-The leading front edge of the PV Module shall be a minimum of two (2) feet clear of the ground measured from the ground to the lower edge of the PV Module.
+The leading front edge of the PV Module shall be a minimum of two (2) feet clear of the ground measured from the ground to the lower edge of the PV Module for a fixed tilt system or 18 inches clear of the ground for a single axis tracking system.
 The Tracker shall allow for any undulation of the ground and sloping as per the final proposed grade of the Project Site.